Compose Chat Messaging Tutorial

 with the following:

-Run the application and tap on a channel: you'll now see the chat interface shown on the right.
+Run the application and tap on a channel.
+The chat interface will now appear on the right.

 The MessagesScreen

-- Messages: Shows a paginated list of messages if the data is available, otherwise displays the correct empty or loading state.
-Sets up action handlers and displays a button for quick scroll to bottom action.
+- Messages: Shows a paginated list of messages if the data is available; otherwise, it displays the correct empty or loading state.
+It sets up action handlers and displays a button for a quick scroll to the bottom action.

-- Message composer: Handles message input, attachments and message actions like editing, replying and more.
+- Message composer: It handles message input, attachments, and actions like editing, replying, and more.

-- Attachment picker: Allows the user to select images, files and media capture.
+- Attachment picker: It allows users to select images, files, and media capture.

-- Reactions menu: Shown when the user taps on a reaction to a message.
-Displays all of the reactions left on the message along with the option to add or change yours.
+- Reactions menu: This is shown when the user taps on a reaction to a message.
+It displays all of the reactions left on the message, along with the option to add or change yours.

 You can explore all of these components individually, combine them to your requirements, and explore the Compose UI Components documentation to see how they behave and how you can customize them.